New River Train

 For a D chord fill-in lick on banjo that will work well in both breaks and backup for New River Train in lines 1 and 4, refer back to the attachments in the song of the week write-up for Bury Me Beneath The Willow: scroll down to the very bottom of the following page:

 The lyrics of 'New River Train' are quite repetitive and easy to memorize.
 For this reason, this is one of the songs I recommend learning to sing to those who wish to lead a song at the jam, but do not have much experience yet in doing so.

 For most of these songs, you need not know any more than three verses (in addition to the chorus for the songs that do have a chorus) in order to be ready to sing and play a complete arrangement of them at the jam.
-Notice the number of verses sung on each of the recordings of New River Train given here: two (The White Brothers), three (Roland White; Blake & Rice studio recording), four (Blake & Rice live recording), and six (The Monroe Brothers).
+Notice the number of verses sung on each of the recordings of New River Train given here: two (The White Brothers), three (Roland White; Blake & Rice studio recording), four (Blake & Rice live recording), five (Snake River Boys), and six (The Monroe Brothers).